elestril/bricks/README.md

 ## PythonSCAD & Testing

 The repository also contains a PythonSCAD toolkit (`pythonscad/`) that mirrors the SCAD primitives in pure Python.
-The canonical `Blank-Wall-4x1` generator lives in `pythonscad/reference.py` and is validated through pytest.
+The canonical `Blank-Wall-4x1` generator now lives in `bin/reference.py` and is validated through pytest.

 Run the PythonSCAD tests with:

 ```
-pytest pythonscad/tests
+pytest tests
 ```

-Or run `pytest` from inside `pythonscad/tests`.
+Or run `pytest` from inside `tests/`.
 The local `conftest.py` ensures the repository root is on `PYTHONPATH` either way.
-See `pythonscad/README.md` and `pythonscad/tests/README.md` for module-level details, helper descriptions, and documented invariants enforced by the suite.
+See `pythonscad/README.md` and `tests/README.md` for module-level details, helper descriptions, and documented invariants enforced by the suite.

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/4.0/
 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png